Mushroom-Daemon/doks/content/writing/writing_tips/writing_tips.md

 Here you'll find a few tips for making the wrting process easier.
 Once you get into the work of writing, I think you'll find it quite enjoyable, if you don't already.
 Let's go.

+SOMEHWERE I NEED SOMETHING ABOUT WHO IT'S FOR; WHAT'S YOUR GOAL?

 #### Write All the Time

 Write all the time.
 Letters and postcards.
 Every opportunity that you can.
-Never worry about it being good.
+Never, ever, ever worry about it being good.
 Just write.

 #### Writing Your First Draft